fedenunez/creative-theme-jekyll/index.md

 ## Start now!

-Out of the box, _BeoLiving Intelligence_ comes aimed at end users, being easily installed, configurable and ready to start controlling your home.
+Out of the box, _BeoLiving Intelligence_ does not need an installer, a few simple non technical steps and it is ready to shine.

-Follow the _Quick setup_ to get your _BeoLiving Intelligence_ up and running and read the _User guide_ for better understanding of all the posibilities of the controller.
-The _Link to third parties_ guide lists all the steps to enable some of the third party services like _Alexa_ and
+Follow the _Quick setup_ to get your _BeoLiving Intelligence_ up and running.
+Go to the _User guide_ for better understanding of all the posibilities of _BeoLiving Intelligence_.
+The _Link to third parties_ guide lists all the steps to enable some of the third party services like
-_IFTTT_.
+_Alexa_ and _IFTTT_.

 <div class="row justify-content-md-center">
     <div class="col-lg-4">